abdelrahman-eladwy/meatshop-k8s/README.md

 # ML7MA meatshop Application

-This project demonstrates a complete Kubernetes deployment for an meatshop application called ML7MA, featuring both frontend and backend components with a MySQL database.
+This project demonstrates a complete Kubernetes deployment for a meatshop application called ML7MA, featuring both frontend and backend components with a MySQL database.
 The project showcases various Kubernetes concepts and deployment strategies, from basic manifests to a full Helm chart implementation.

 ## Project Overview